Skip to Content

 Selfmade Breakfast with #HELEATS

-Our plan was to have a self-made breakfast on our balcony after this slowdown morning experience.
-If you need inspiration and the best local grocery stores, cafés, and restaurants, we can recommend the hashtag #heleats on Instagram or visit the website heleats.com.
-This is THE food guide for a weekend in Helsinki with tips, ideas, and local secrets to give an answer to the question: why everything in Helsinki and Finland tastes so incredibly good.
+We planned to have a self-made breakfast on our balcony after this slow morning experience.
+For inspiration and recommendations on the best local grocery stores, cafés, and restaurants, check out the hashtag #heleats on Instagram or visit heleats.com.
+This is THE food guide for a weekend in Helsinki with tips, ideas, and local secrets to answer the question: why everything in Helsinki and Finland tastes so incredibly good.
 Two hours at Löyly Sauna, the delicious food, self-made fresh coffee, and a view over the Finlandia Hall – you cannot start any better in your Helsinki Trip.
-More information about What Helsinki eats >

 Tom of Finland Package Good morning out of our Tom of Finland bed | Klaus K Hotel Helsinki Gay-friendly Tom of Finland Package © Coupleofmen.com